ibm-cloud-docs/pattern-pvs-aix-resiliency/networking-design.md

 # Network design
 {: #network-design}

+Network design is a critical component of resilient architecture.
+It helps determine how the aspects of my solution are connected and how they communicate.
+This includes what types of network connections are needed for replication as well as how bandwidth and distance requirements effect my network latency.
+This section explores the types of networking aspects to consider when applying network design to resliency.

 This resiliency pattern uses a two-region deployment for disaster recovery.
 The requirements for the network aspect for the resiliency on {{site.data.keyword.powerSysShort}} workloads pattern focus on: